imDema/FreeMove/README.md

 ![Screenshot](http://i.imgur.com/fW6ZEg3.png)

 ## Uninstalling moved programs
 Uninstall the program just as you would normally without deleting the junction.
-The uninstaller will work normally leaving an empty directory in the location you moved the program to, and the directory link in the original location, both of which you can delete manually
+The uninstaller will work normally leaving an empty directory in the location you moved the program to, and the directory link in the original location, both of which you can then delete manually

 ## Moving back a program
 Delete the junction in the old location (this won't delete the content) and move the directory back to its original position